Hot Springs Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of 10/16/2018, it is not known if Hot Springs Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, it is not known if Hot Springs Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Hot Springs Housing Authority manages 623 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Hot Springs Housing Authority manages 883 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 32% having issued approximately 18 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.